johncclayton/electric/wireless/README.md

-pi3 wireless AP + Client on one Wifi interface.
+Pi Wireless Access Point + Client on a single Wifi interface.
 ---

-A phone can connect directly to either the "Electric" network (say, when you're at the field) and also have an IP address on your own internal network (when you're at home).
-This means you dont have to change anything in the app once it's configured the first time.
-Ta daa!
+The Pi provides a WIFI Access Point called ELECTRIC.
+You can connect your phone to the ELECTRIC AP when you're at the field - this allows you to control the iCharger without having to hook up the Pi to an existing WIFI.

+At the same time; the Pi can be configured to connect to your WIFI network at home.
+This allows you to leave your phone / computer connected to your home network and still be able to control the iCharger without having to change networking settings on the Pi.

+Both the ELECTRIC Access Point and the Pi's connection to your home network can happen at the same time - this is not a "this" or "that" situation.

+On the ELECTRIC Access Point:
- - The server is hard configured to be at 192.168.10.1.
+ - The server is configured to use IP Address 192.168.10.1.
- - The pi3 picks up a new IP address when connected to your Wifi.
+ - The Pi picks up a new IP address when connected to your home WIFI - assuming your home WIFI uses DHCP (almost all do).
  - The app tries *both* IP addresses when connecting, and picks one that works.

-Semi Automated Install
---
- - sudo apt-get update
- - sudo apt-get install dnsmasq hostapd gawk avahi-daemon
- - curl --location https://raw.githubusercontent.com/johncclayton/electric/master/wireless/get-wlan.sh | sudo bash -s
- - Configure as needed, i.e: edit the wlan.conf file in /opt/wireless/conf
- - cd /opt/wireless/scripts
- - sudo ./install-wlan.sh
- - If it fails with:

-      ```
-      wpa_supplicant: /sbin/wpa_supplicant daemon failed to start
-      run-parts: /etc/network/if-pre-up.d/wpasupplicant exited with return code 1
-      Failed to bring up wlan0.
-      ```

-   Just run the installer again.

 So what's happening here?
 --